 Prerequisites

-A namespace is created.
+Ensure you have created a namespace.
 For more information, see Create a namespace.

 You can install the Cloud Monitor agent and exporters only by using an administrator account (the root user for Linux or the Administrator user for Windows).
 However, using an administrator account may introduce certain risks, such as system instability or data security issues.
 Proceed with caution.